Radiation Therapy Immobilization Devices

 Molds, Vac-Lok Bags, and Casts

 The most common types of molds or casts are called alpha cradles or vac-lok bags.
-Alpha cradles are made by pouring a foam material inside a sealed plastic bag.
-Once the foam is in the bag you will lie on top of the bag and allow the foam to form around your body for about 15 minutes.
-Alpha cradles are made for you and are used for the entire treatment course and then thrown away.
+Alpha cradles are made by pouring foam material into a sealed plastic bag.
+Once the foam is in the bag you will lie on top of the bag and the foam will form around your body for about 15 minutes.
+Alpha cradles are made for you and are used for your whole treatment course and then thrown away.

 Vac-lok bags are custom devices that can be reused.
 Instead of foam, the sealed bags are filled with small Styrofoam balls.
 You are placed on top of the bag and the bag is molded around the area of your body that will be treated.
 A vacuum pump is used to suck the air from the bag.
 The bag will become hard and hold the shape of your body.
 This is a custom device, but air can be put back into the bag and the bag can be reused.

 Both types of molds are meant to keep you in the same position every day for treatment.
-They can be used to immobilize your arms, legs, and chest.
+They can be used to keep your arms, legs, and chest from moving (immobilized).

 Universal Immobilization Devices